INTERVIEW WITH ROBERT SMITH

 I didn’t believe in the private gallery system as the primary system for supporting artists.
 I came out of college in the Eighties when the art market was exploding and saw much of the world’s great historical Art disappear into private collections.
 Art isn’t primarily a commodity.
 Art should be seen, should be seen as work, and artists entitled to a living wage, which comes back to the question of what Art is, who is an artist and how to support them.
 When it is obvious that an artist is significant their work should be bought by museums.
 Just a few decades ago this didn’t seem possible but it is becoming more common.
 Art is a part of humanity’s collective history and should be available to everyone.
 Art and culture bring enormous sums to an economy and museums and major galleries should be free.

 It is difficult to exist outside the formal structures and channels which adminster Art, which create a kind of stasis which is hard to challenge.
-A status quo develops which stops things from changing in real time, although the pace of things has changed, though not necessarily in a good way.
+A status quo develops which stops things from being accepted in real time, although the pace of things has changed, though not necessarily in a good way.
 I just tried to do my work, get by as best as I could, and keep all my work in the hope that it would be available for public display.
 All these questions need to be part of a better and deeper understanding of Art and culture, which are so essential to the human condition.